 REASONS TO AVOID

-If you are shopping on the tightest of budgets for a new upright vacuum, then we recommend that you consider the Eureka PowerSpeed.
-Overall, it is a good value, offering a decent performance at a very attractive price point.
-It is maneuverable, easy to use, and its performance at picking up pet hair is also quite good.
-So if you have a home full of pets, and are interested in getting good dollar-for-dollar value out of an affordable investment, then this would be a good model to consider.
+Those on a super tight budget should consider the Eureka PowerSpeed.
+Overall, this model is a good value, offering decent performance at an attractive price.
+It is maneuverable, easy to use, and rather good at picking up pet hair.
+If you have a home full of pets and desire a good dollar-for-dollar value from an affordable investment, this is a great choice.

-Of course, on the tightest of budgets, you aren't always going to get the premium performance available from significantly more expensive models.
-While the PowerSpeed does a decent job cleaning carpets and an okay job on hard surfaces, it is a good option for very tight budgets.
-But, if you are able to spend a little more, it would be worth considering some of our other top recommendations.
+Of course, budget buys don't offer the premium performance available from significantly more expensive models.
+Although the PowerSpeed does a decent job cleaning carpets and an okay job on hard surfaces, we think it's a good selection for those with very tight budgets.
+But, if you can swing it, it is worth considering some of our other top recommendations.

 To rate these products, we put them through a series of tests designed to push each model to its performance limits.
 We conducted over 20 different tests for each vacuum, which works out to hours upon hours of sucking up pet hair, oatmeal, cereal, flour, and rice from many styles of carpeting and hard flooring.